snamach/CoreAnalysis/README.md

 python3 SalinityGraph.py [regression] [fit] [corename1] [corename2] [corename3] [etc.]

-For example, in order to fit a sigmoidal curve to an aggregate dataset from PM1-1, DP1-1, and DP2-1, enter:
+For example, in order to fit an aggregate dataset from PM1-1, DP1-1, and DP2-1 to a sigmoidal curve, enter:

 python3 SalinityGraph.py Sig agg PM1-1 DP1-1 DP2-1